DustinBrett/daedalOS/README.md

 #### Windows

-- Need to keep track of z-index when new windows take/lose focus
+- Taskbar focus via programmaic ref func that assigns itself to the app?
+  - Then I can access it's ref
 - Cascading windows
 - Restore `x`, `y` ,`width` & `height` upon return from minimize
   - `<Window />` will need access to updateApp

+#### DOS
+- Pause when not in focus

 #### Animations